Emergency Dental CareFor an appointment call our office today at 262-244-0288 or Make an Appointment

 Are you experiencing painful dental issues?
 Have you suffered oral trauma?
 No need to worry, ForwardDental Oconomowoc is here to help!
 Our experienced team members will provide you with high-quality emergency dental care that will give you peace of mind during anxious times for your oral health.
 Abscesses, tooth decay, infected gums, cavities and other oral health problems can be incredibly uncomfortable, and we are ready to bring you the relief you have been waiting for.

-If you are not experiencing oral pain but still have a dental issue such as a cracked tooth, broken dentures or a misplaced filling, please do not hesitate to give us a call at 262-244-0288!
+If you are not experiencing oral pain but still have a dental issue such as a cracked tooth, broken dentures or a misplaced filling, and need emergency dental care near Oconomowoc please do not hesitate to give us a call at 262-244-0288!
 Research shows periodontal problems can potentially elevate the risk for other health issues, including diabetes, stroke and cardiovascular disease.

 What to Do in a Dental Emergency

 Our experienced team is here to help when an emergency happens!
 Discover how we can help prepare and protect you and your family with our emergency dental care services.

 Continue reading for more information on what is considered a dental emergency or call our Oconomowoc, Wisconsin office immediately at 262-244-0288 if urgent assistance is required!

 So, what constitutes a dental emergency?
 When a toothache or another dental emergency strikes, the emergency team at ForwardDental Oconomowoc are trained to quickly respond by connecting you with a provider who can give prompt relief.
 We handle a wide range of emergency dental issues, which may include: